FluidicML/dentrix/DtxSQLBrowser/README.md

 ### Back to Azure

 Unzip the emailed bundle of certificates.
-Go back to the created certificate entry and click "Certificate Operations".
+Go back to the created certificate entry and click `Certificate Operations`.
 This time you'll click `Merge Signed Request`.
 Specify the organization specific certificate to finish the process.